jacekkopecky/equations/README.md

   - triangle: a + b = 1, b + c = 2, a + c = 3  - draw as triangle

+- add other types of maths: ratios? fractions? decimals?

 ### Levels

 `js/levels/index.js` defines the levels